 Amazon SageMaker hosting automatically scales to the performance needed for your application using Application Auto Scaling.
-In addition, you can manually change the instance number and type without incurring downtime through modifying the endpoint configuration.
+In addition, you can manually change the instance number and type without incurring downtime by modifying the endpoint configuration.

 Q: How do I monitor my Amazon SageMaker production environment?

 Amazon SageMaker emits performance metrics to Amazon CloudWatch Metrics so you can track metrics, set alarms, and automatically react to changes in production traffic.
-In addition, Amazon SageMaker writes logs to Amazon Cloudwatch Logs to let you monitor and troubleshoot your production environment.
+In addition, Amazon SageMaker writes logs to Amazon CloudWatch Logs to let you monitor and troubleshoot your production environment.